 For today, I’m eager to hear about these two papers:

 A Provably-Robust Sampling Method for Generating Colormaps of Large Data.
-David Thompson, C. Seshadhri, Ali Pinar, Janine Bennett. (preprint?
-PDF It’s the only link I found).
-Data-driven colormap design is, when you think about it, a straightforward idea, but one appears to have received essentially no attention until the last couple of years.
+David Thompson, C. Seshadhri, Ali Pinar, Janine Bennett.
+Data-driven colormap design is, when you think about it, a straightforward idea, but one which appears to have received essentially no attention until the last couple of years.

 Less After the Fact: Investigative Visual Analysis of Events from Streaming Twitter.
 Thomas Kraft, Xiaoyu Wang, Jeffery Delawder, Wenwen Dou, Li Yu, William Ribarsky.
 (PDF) I’m curious about this because of the relationship with our nanocubes paper, and about how to scale an interactive tool into querying hundreds of millions of datapoints at acceptable rates.